Are Nike Air Max Plus Good for Running?

 Testers also note the Air Max Plus holds up well over time and intense use compared to other Nike classics like the Air Max 90 and 95.
 The Phylon midsole retains its bounce longer than EVA foam and the visible air units avoid creasing and deterioration in the sole.
 So while not built for hardcore competition, the Air Max Plus is durable enough as a daily running shoe.

-Fit and Stability
+Fit And Stability

 One common complaint about the Air Max Plus surrounds the narrow fit and tight toe box.
 Nike designed the shoe in the ‘90s when runners preferred a glove-like fit.
 But by today’s standards, the Plus fits snug, especially in wider feet.
 Going up half a size helps relieve pressure points for some.
 Still, the restrictive upper and rounded sole are not ideal biomechanics for stability.